EwanClarke/postfixcalc/README.md

 ## About

 A terminal-based calculator that converts infix expressions to postfix (reverse polish notation) for unambiguous evaluation without precedence rules.
-It provides both a CLI interface for quick single-expression calculations and a TUI interface with a visual calculator layout navigable via arrow keys or vim-style bindings (hjkl).
+It provides both a CLI interface for quick single-expression calculations and TUI interfaces with a visual calculator layout navigable via arrow keys or vim-style bindings (hjkl) in addition to a graph plotting TUI for visualizing mathematical functions.

 ## Features